 However, the present Kate Kane was presented as a lesbian from her very first appearance, and she was portrayed as having been in a longstanding relationship with detective Renee Montoya of Gotham City police.

 Batman was the one who inspired her to become a masked vigilante.
 In her crime-fighting activities, she uses a red-and-black suit that incorporates features similar to Batman’s own Batsuit.
 Her cape is made from a composite nanotube material and has sharpened edges that allow it to be used as a weapon in addition to its gliding function.

 One of the most powerful redhead Teen Titans superheroes, Starfire (real name Koriand’r) is an alien princess from planet Tamaran.
 Her older sister, who lacked the skill of flight that rulers of Tamaran needed to have, usurped the throne and enslaved Koriand’r.
 She was eventually able to escape, finding her way to earth and joining up with the Teen Titans.

-Besides her flight ability, Starfire can shoot starbolts that can kill with one hit, but she can control the beam so that it barely stuns you if she wants.
+Besides her flight ability, Starfire can shoot star bolts that can kill with one hit, but she can control the beam so that it barely stuns you if she wants.
 She is also strong as hell and has incredible resistance.
 In short, Starfire is one alien who you definitely wouldn’t want to cross.

 7/13.
 Black Canary

 The blonde-haired girl Dinah Drake grew up as a street kid in Gotham City until she was taken in by Desmond Lamar, the owner of a local dojo.
 Desmond became a father figure to her and took her on as a student at his dojo.

 She later became a member of the military strike squad called Team 7, where, during one of the team’s missions, she gained the ability to create a deafening scream called the “Canary Cry”.

 As a vigilante, she took the codename Black Canary.
 How powerful is the Black Canary cry, you ask?
 Well, when Black Canary screamed at Superman, blood came out of his ears.
 We guess it means it’s pretty damn powerful.

 6/13.
 Zatanna Zatara

 Zatanna is a Homo Magi, which means she belongs to a sub-race of naturally magic-wielding humans.
 She was raised by her father, who was also a famous magician.
 When her father disappeared she investigated until she found him, but the reunion didn’t last long before he was killed.

 Like her father, Zatanna casts spells by speaking what she wants backward (For instance, saying “pots” would cause the target of the spell to stop in their tracks).
 She is a very strong magic user, basically the Superman of Magic, and one of the most powerful sorceresses in the DC universe.

-Zatanna is able to alter reality on scales that are unimaginable.
+Zatanna can alter reality on unimaginable scales.
 Besides her ability to cast spells by speaking backward, Zatanna can also cast magic without speaking (speaking backward is a way to focus her magic.

 It has also recently been disclosed that speaking her spells backward also hides the use of magic from the dark ones on the other side of the source wall).
 She has the look and powerset to be an A-list DC superheroine and we’re looking forward to the moment DC gives her the push she deserves.

 Making it to the top five DC female superheroes is the dark girl Raven from Teen Titan.
 Half-human from her mother’s side, Half-demon from her father (Trigon), Rachel Roth is a teenage girl who retains vast supernatural powers.

 Once Raven understood that her father plans to use her to come back to Earth and take over the world, she had to learn to control the darkness inside of her.
 Raven’s powers come from her father’s demonic lineage.

-Her primary power and the source of many of her “sub-powers” – is the ability she has to summon her “Soul Self”.
+Her primary power and the source of many of her “sub-powers” is the ability she has to summon her “Soul Self”.
 Her soul-self is an astral projection of her soul, usually in the shape of a shadowy bird.
 She can project her consciousness into her Soul Self, allowing her to think and talk from it.
 The Soul Self can act independently from Raven’s physical body, with each performing separate tasks (both are still Raven, though).

 She is also a powerful empath who can use her Empathy to absorb, sense, and control the emotions of others for different effects.
 Raven can see into someone’s heart, soul, and mind and can influence their consciousness and feelings.

 Y’Mera Xebella Challa usually referred to as Mera, is Aquaman’s wife.
-Originally a supporting character of Aquaman, in recent years Mera is just as important as Aquaman himself at times, and ever since the New 52, she is always by his side as his most important supporting character.
+Originally a supporting red hair character of Aquaman, in recent years Mera is just as important as Aquaman himself at times, and ever since the New 52, she is always by his side as his most important supporting character.

 She is the princess of the underworld kingdom of Xebel, who left to go find Aquaman and assist him to usurp the throne of Atlantis from Prince Orm Marius.
 Mera and Aquaman then fell in love, forging a deep emotional bond that has lasted decades.

 Mera is a very powerful superheroine, as she is Aquaman plus Magic powers.
 She’s probably in the top tier of power sets for DC, somewhere between Martian Manhunter and Superman.

 In fact, at one time the Justice League confronted her and she quickly took down Superman, Wonder Woman, two Green Lanterns, The Flash, Cyborg, and Batman.
 With no prep time or battle plan.See also: Top 15 Most Powerful Female Supervillains

 3 / 13.
 Supergirl

 The famous blue female superhero, aka Supergirl and the Girl of Steel, was born on planet Krypton.
 Kara was rocketed to Earth to save her life from Krypton’s explosion.

 Like her cousin Superman, Kara possesses vast powers given by her Kryptonian physiology.
 She has Solar Energy Absorption, Heat Vision, X-Ray Vision, Superhuman Strength, and of course Flight.

-In some ways, Kara is a more intriguing and complex character than Clark/Superman, because while Clark doesn’t remember his planet, Kara does, and has to live with that guilt and loss every single day.
+In some ways, Supergirl is a more intriguing and complex character than Clark/Superman, because while Clark doesn’t remember his planet, Kara does, and has to live with that guilt and loss every single day.

 She remembers two homes and has to fight for her new one no matter how hard it is.
 However, she does her thing beautifully and that earns her a spot in the top three of this list.

 2 / 13.
 Batgirl (Oracle)

 In her civilian identity, Barbara was a librarian and computer expert.
 After some time she spent as the vigilante Batgirl, she retreated from her role, but soon after she was shot in the spine by the Joker.
 She was paralyzed and had to give up her Batgirl identity.